dingzeyuli/AirCode/capture/README.md

 include search path for OpenCV and FlyCapture2.
 After all the paths have been correctly specified, the VS project should build.

+The capturing code essential implements [[Nayar et al. 2006](http://www1.cs.columbia.edu/CAVE/publications/pdfs/Krishnan_TOG06.pdf)].
+With the following tweaks in the software/hardware setup:
+- Instead of regular black and white checkerboard, we use red to replace white.
+- Cross polarizers are used to reduce the specular highlight impacts.

 ## Capture Example

 The following animation shows a typical capturing session.

 ![](https://media.giphy.com/media/xUOxfdA76vkje4UqcM/giphy.gif)